 Changes in Support Systems

 The support network for each student will change.
-While some students may stay close to family, friends and services they have traditionally used, others may make new choices about whom they remain in contact with.
+While some students may stay close to family, friends and services they have traditionally used, others may make new choices about with whom they remain in contact.
 There are a number of services and opportunities available for students to help them establish a new support network.
 Students should be encouraged to develop connections with classmates and peers, get to know their professors and teaching assistants, or meet with academic advisors, personal counselors or other professionals on campus if required.